 Nurse Next Door offers a few products that can help with the costs of purchasing a home.
 Grants can be used to purchase any home on the market.
 Grants range from $1,000 to $8,000.
 Borrowers can apply for down payment assistance up to $10,681.

-The First Time Buyers Program will guide you through the entire process of purchasing your first home while also waiving application, home buyer representation, and appraisal fees.
+The First Time Buyers Program will guide you through purchasing your first home while waiving application, home buyer representation, and appraisal fees.

 The First Start Program is designed for borrowers with troubled credit backgrounds.
-It will work with interested home buyers to repair their credit so they can have a more competitive mortgage application in the future.
+It will work with interested home buyers to repair their credit so they can have a more competitive mortgage application.

 3. Good Neighbor Next Door